 I just apologized to my daughter.
-She went through active shooter training at her school a few days ago: “Run – Hide – Fight.”
-I was sorry that she lived in a world where schoolkids have to worry about getting shot, and that I hadn’t done anything to change this in the past.
+She just went through active shooter training at her school: “Run – Hide – Fight.”
+I was sorry that she had to go to school in a world where the kids have to worry about getting shot, and that I didn’t do anything about it in the past.
 But the time to act is now, because it has happened again.
 Another mass shooting, more kids dead, more thoughts and prayers, more intensive media coverage and flags at half-mast.
 I am writing this blog because I can’t stand the fact that this will not be the last time this happens- kids who were home this weekend will be the victims of gun violence at some point in the future.

 I write this as someone who believes in the second amendment.
 As someone who owns guns and has taught his children firearm safety.
 As a fighter pilot I carried a 9mm on my person while flying combat over Iraq.
 I have many friends who are responsible gun owners and great citizens.
 Until a few years ago I was an NRA member, because the local shooting club required membership.
 Because of a continuous stream of alarmist emails they sent me warning that the government was “coming to take my guns,” I resigned.
 I am not alone in my resignation; in 1995 former president George H.W.
 Bush famously resigned his membership, claiming that the NRA “deeply offended (his) own sense of decency and honor.”

-The reason I have hope that this time will be different than previous mass shootings is because the young people are speaking out.
-Maybe the attention they are being given, and their righteous anger, will finally break this endless cycle of violence.
+The only hope that I have that this time will be different than previous mass shootings is because of the young people who are speaking out.
+Maybe the attention that they are being given, and their righteous anger, will finally break this endless cycle of violence.
 They didn’t create this deadly mess, adults did, but hopefully this time the adults will start to act like adults and do something to protect them.

 With that hope, I offer suggestions below of actions that should be taken to prevent gun deaths.
 We have the equivalent of eleven 9/11s worth of gun deaths in America, EVERY YEAR.
 You only need to reduce that number by less than 10% to prevent a 9/11 magnitude tragedy.
 EVERY YEAR.